Just decades ago, buying software tools was a very different process.

 The software-as-a-service model in itself has proved to be popular in software today, with the large majority of software companies selling a SaaS offering.
 SaaS alleviates a lot of the pain of deploying software, pushing updates, and scaling users, making it appealing to software companies and software users alike.

 The pay-as-you-go or pay-per-use structure also remains an invaluable aspect of the SaaS model.
-For users and companies buying the software, this can mean a lower initial investment, and the ability to avoid paying for a software package for your entire company when only one particular team will use it.
+For users and companies buying the software, this can mean a lower initial investment, and the ability to avoid paying for a software package for your entire company when only one particular team will use it, allowing you to optimize your SaaS spend as you please.
 For software companies, this grants them the opportunity to upsell throughout the customer lifecycle.

 It seems certain that the majority of software users would choose the SaaS model over returning to on-premise software, or software installed on a local computer.